LESSKEY(1) General Commands Manual LESSKEY(1)

 command is entered while running less, the action is

-it were typed in to less.
-This feature can be used in
+were typed in to less.
+This feature can be used in certain

-certain cases to extend the functionality of a command.
-For
+cases to extend the functionality of a command.
+For example,

-The extra string has a special meaning for the "quit"
+extra string has a special meaning for the "quit" action:

-action: when less quits, the first character of the extra
+when less quits, the ASCII value of the first character of

-keys used by less.
-Documentation on each command can be found in
+used by less.
+Documentation on each command can be found in the

 #command